eemilhaa/walkability-analysis/README.md

 ## walkability-analysis

-Walkability measures how accessible an environment is by walking. graphs are.....
+Walkability is a measure for describing how accessible an environment is by walking.
+What "walkable" means is a harder question to answer,  availability and the condition of footpaths and roads The term is broad, and

+graphs are.....

 1. OSMnx graphs